EugeneNdiaye/Gap_Safe_Rules/README.md

 # Gap Safe screening rules for sparsity enforcing penalties.

-This package implements coordinate descent with Gap Safe screening rules https://arxiv.org/abs/1611.05780
+This package implements coordinate descent with Gap Safe screening rules.
+See our paper https://arxiv.org/abs/1611.05780 for more details.

 # Example in binary classification with sparse logistic regression